RavitMes/emotion_detection/README.md

 **metrics:** MSE between pixel values of original image and reconstructed image. also, we can see if the images the encoder outputs looks realistic or not.

+**plan for three weeks** :we will build a POC, with low resolution and small number of pictures and encoder layers - just to show that the idea works. afterwards we can improve further on it.

+**possible problems**: we might discover that the picture space is two big and will have to choose a diffrent kind of pictures with more structure.